juanferrer-okta/okta-cors-test/README.md

   - **Python 3:** `python -m http.server 8080`
   - The page will be accessible at `http://localhost:8080/cors-test.html`.

+## 2. Replace your Okta domain
++ Replace `{$yourOktaDomain}` in the `okta-cors-test.js` file with your actual Okta domain.
-As the provided documentation hints, endpoints callable from a browser often take a session cookie and use **/me** instead of a resource ID.
++ Endpoints callable from a browser often take a session cookie and use `/me` instead of a resource ID.
 The ideal endpoint for a browser-based CORS test is to get the currently authenticated user:
 > **Endpoint:** `GET /api/v1/users/me`

-## 2. Replace your Okta domain
-+ Replace `{$yourOktaDomain}` in the `okta-cors-test.js` file with your actual Okta domain.
 <img width="1150" height="472" alt="oktadomain" src="https://github.com/user-attachments/assets/01067fa7-a27d-41d7-ba7e-eb856baac9ac" />

 ## 3. Grant cross-origin access to websites